AndrewPiroli/tacp_rs/README.md

 ## Main crate: tacp

-Contains the protocol definitions, a zero-copy parser/decoder, and an expiramental encoder. `no_std` always, but does require `alloc` and a nightly compiler.
+Contains the protocol definitions, a zero-copy parser/decoder, and an experimental encoder. `no_std` always, but does require `alloc` and a nightly compiler.

-The encoding side of things is new and expiramental, so it is behind a feature flag (`dst-construct`) and all methods are marked unsafe.
+The encoding side of things is new and experimental, so it is behind a feature flag (`dst-construct`) and all methods are marked unsafe.

 RFC Compliance Status: **Mostly compliant** - where it counts at least.